Have you ever wondered how to live in a tent? If you follow these tips and tricks, you’ll be able to make living in a tent a little more bearable.

 There’s just no escaping “the first rule of real estate,” is there?
 Always choose your location wisely.

 What is the surrounding area like?
 Is it stable and, just as importantly, is it safe?
 A tent doesn’t afford much in the way of home security so you’re going to want to make sure that you’re staying in an area that is safe.

 You’ll also want to consider a variety of other factors that might impact the overall degree of comfort you experience during your stay.

 Is a tent safe during lightning?
 Check out this article to find out.

+You’ll want to pay close attention to the soil quality of the area where you’re staying.
 If the surface is rocky or asphalt-hard, that’s going to make for an uncomfortable night’s sleep.
 If the surface is too moist or muddy, on the other hand, you’ll have the opposite problem.